-How to stream your video collection to any device
+How to stream your personal video collection to any device

-As great as Netflix is, movies and shows don’t stick around on the service forever.
-As licensing deals renew or expire, Netflix loses old videos and gains new ones—which means that, on any given day, you might look up your favorite TV show only to find it’s gone.
+As great as Netflix, Hulu, and all the other streaming services are, movies and shows don’t stick around on those platforms forever.
+As licensing deals renew or expire, they lose old videos and gain new ones—which means that, on any given day, you might look up your favorite TV show only to find it’s gone.

-For a more reliable option, you could buy your favorite digital content from portals like iTunes or Google Play.
-But there is another solution: Set up your own version of Netflix.
-Simply store the videos you own on your home computer, and from there, you can stream that content to other devices around the house.
+For a more reliable option, you could buy your favorite digital content from portals like Apple TV and Google Play.
+But there is another solution: Set up your own streaming service.
+Simply store the videos you own on your home computer, and you can stream that content from there to other devices around the house.

 In proper technical parlance, you’re actually turning your computer into a server, something that “serves up” content for other devices, or “clients.”
 A client might be anything from your phone to the PlayStation 4 connected to your living room TV.